 About EPR Clinic

-Our service prides itself on tailoring exercise to each clients' goals and needs, and ensuring exercise is safe and effective!
-We are stringent on health screening and adequately assessing you prior to starting exercise, and will put a clear plan put in place for your rehabilitation journey to help you achieve your goals.
+Our service prides itself on tailoring exercise to each clients' goals and needs, and ensuring exercise is safe, appropriate, and effective!
+We are stringent on health screening and adequately assessing you before to starting exercise, and will put a clear plan put in place for your health and well-being journey to help you achieve your goals.

 The EPR Team